 We all agree that these days, it’s an uphill task to fly at the front of the plane without parting with some serious cash.
 Luckily you can use the following 9 travel hacking tips to fly in first or business class without having to break the bank.
 Here’s what you can do to get your hands on a cheap business class ticket.
+If you would also like to save on your hotel, then consider checking out these cayman islands resorts.

 1. Get a seat upgrade by bidding at an online auction